University of Virginia's College at Wise: History

+Opening

 The college was first conceived by local residents who petitioned the University of Virginia to establish a college in Wise.
+The decline of the Appalachian coal mining industry in the 1950s had led to a need for a higher education institution.
 As support for a college grew, the Commonwealth of Virginia appropriated $5,000 to open, staff, and operate the college as a two-year junior college on a trial basis for a year; and if successful, another $5,000 would be available for a second year.
 In the winter of 1954, the local community matched the commonwealth's funds and collected over $6,000 to furnish the classrooms and use for supplies.
+Wise County donated over 16 acre of property, the former Wise County Poor Farm, that included one sandstone building, Crockett Hall, which was used as an academic building.
+The campus was surrounded by land that was a former coal mining site.

-Wise County donated over 16 acre of property that included two sandstone buildings; the property had once served as the county's poor farm.
-Clinch Valley College of the University of Virginia opened in September 1954 with an enrollment of 100 freshmen.
+Clinch Valley College of the University of Virginia opened in September 1954 with an enrollment of 100 freshmen, 2/3 of whom were Korean War veterans.
 Clinch Valley College became the westernmost state-supported college in Virginia.
 Prior to its opening, Virginia lacked public colleges west of Radford.

+In its early years, the college also acquired the building known now as Bowers-Sturgill Hall for use as faculty housing.